 These are some of the support sessions and speakers that are on the programme:

-- Knowing who’s who can be difficult, so we invite some of the carers organisations that may be of help now or in the future; sometimes it helps to have a face to a name
+- Knowing who’s who can be difficult, so we invite some of the carers' organisations which may be of help now or in the future; sometimes it helps to have a face to a name

-- Money and benefits are a challenge to understand for everyone, this session is designed to do some myth busting and provide a useful contact for future work
+- Money and benefits are a challenge to understand for everyone, this session is designed to do some myth-busting and provide a useful contact for the future

-- The palliative care social work team talk about social work and how it might help make things manageable, and this links to making plans in advance, and there’s more information on the Deciding Right page of this website if you want to know more
+- The palliative care social work team talk about how their role might help make things manageable.
+This links to making plans in advance and there’s more information on the Deciding Right page of this website if you want to know more

-- It’s often the case that people have lots of people around, but we provide a session about what good emotional support looks like, and how to begin to put some things in place to help us all be supported
+- We provide a session about what good emotional support looks like, and how to begin to put some things in place to help us all be supported

 - Therapeutic crafts and activities form an important part of the programme, and people are often surprised by how therapeutic just sitting down with something can be

-- Complementary Therapies - how therapies, including massage, aromatherapy, reflexology and Reiki can offer support and relief to patients and their carers
+- Complementary Therapies - how therapies, including massage, reflexology, mindfullness and Reiki can offer support and relief to patients and their carers

 - The Community Nursing Service is a session that has helped people to understand the different roles out there and who they need to call.
 Likewise we have an ‘Ask the Doctor’ session which affords the opportunity to talk to a doctor about... anything!
-Questions that have been asked in previous groups have been about understanding blood groups, what doctors mean when they say..., and how GPs get on with consultants!
+Questions that have been asked in previous groups have included understanding blood groups, what doctors mean when they say x, y and z, and how GPs get on with consultants!

-- Spiritual care is a key part of the programme, and it helps us all to think about what makes us who we are, and what helps us to hold on to that in the middle of all the stress and strain of daily life.
+- Spiritual care is a key part of the programme and it helps us all to think about what makes us who we are, and what helps us to hold on to it during all the stress and strain of daily life.

-We would love to hear from you.
-The group runs several times a year, and the best way to find out when the next one starts is to get in touch or give us a ring.
-We can help to answer any questions, tell you a bit more about how we work, and although there’s no pressure to sign up, we’d encourage you to give it a go.
+The group runs several times a year and the best way to find out when the next one starts is to get in touch.
+We can help to answer any questions, tell you a bit more about how we work and, although there’s no pressure to sign up, we’d encourage you to give it a go.
+We would love to hear from you!

 There is the possibility of some respite cover in order to help carers to attend if the person they care for cannot be left alone.
-Hospice at Home may be able to help us with this, but other options can also be explored.
+We will explore various options to help you with this.